lukem606/life-sim/README.md

-# Life Simulator
+# Life Sim

-This is going to be a life sim!
+This is going to be a life simulator!